okiyama/Animal-Crossing-Code-Optimizer/readme.txt

 A lot of these characters look like they can't be input ingame, need to check what can actually be used.
 Probably with a memory viewer.
 This would be much better if it just wrote out all the stats to a CSV, so I could analyze them post facto rather than assuming everything works perfectly
-Figure out how "generate multiple codes" works on the website and backport over here so I can get even more search space
+Figure out how "generate multiple codes" works on the website and backport over here so I can get even more search space Parallelize with OpenMP (or maybe OpenMPI, I did like OpenMPI better)

 Original readme below: